Terms of reference

-The deadline for the submission of written evidence for this inquiry was 9 December 2011.
+The deadline for the submission of written evidence is Friday 9 December 2011.

 Notes on submission of written evidence

 Written evidence should be in Word or rich text format-please do not use PDF format-and sent by e-mail to email@example.com.
 The e-mail should also make clear which organisation or individual the submission is from and must include a contact name, telephone number and postal address.
 Any hard copy submissions should be sent to: The Clerk, Energy and Climate Change Committee, 7 Millbank, London, SW1P 3JA.
 The deadline is Friday 9 December 2011.
 As a guideline submissions should be no longer than 3000 words.
 However, please contact the Committee staff if you wish to discuss this matter.

 Submissions should be in the format of a self-contained memorandum.
 Paragraphs should be numbered for ease of reference, and the document should, if possible, include an executive summary.

 Submissions should be original work written for the Committee, not previously published or circulated elsewhere.
 Once submitted, your submission becomes the property of the Committee and no public use should be made of it unless you have first obtained permission from the Clerk of the Committee.
 Please bear in mind that Committees are not able to investigate individual cases.